jean-zay-users/jean-zay-doc/tips-and-tricks.md

 - `$STORE` (large space, occasional consultation)  -> permanent large databases.
 - `$DSDIR` (popular databases on demand).

-It is worth noting that `$WORK` and `$SCRATCH` consist of a farm of SSD storage devices and they provide the best performance in reading/writing operations.
+It is worth noting that `$SCRATCH` consists of a farm of SSD storage devices and it provides the best performance in reading/writing operations.
-`$SCRATCH` is "cleaned" every 30 days, so you **risk to lose your data if your keep it there**.
-Privilege the use of `$WORK` to avoid this problem.
+You must also be aware that `$SCRATCH` is regularly "cleaned": files that have not been accessed (i.e. at least read) for 30 days are definitely removed.
+So you **risk to lose your data** if your keep it there without using it.

 You can consult your disk quota anytime with the command `idrquota` (see `idrquota -h`).
 If you need more space or inodes on your personal spaces